DragonsDom/website/details.md

 ## Medium Cellar

-Plan is to remove the chicken coop and use this room for "useful metal" and "useful wood" (not to burn).
+This room is used for "useful metal" and "useful wood" (not to burn).
+Used to be the back part of a pig sty.

 ## Large Cellar